Racial segregation in the United Kingdom: Cricket

 Cricket clubs with players from black or Asian origin have a long history of not being allowed to compete in cricket leagues, such as Queen's Road Muslims cricket club being excluded from the Halifax cricket league.

 Football

 Crawley Town manager John Yems left his position at the club after being accused of racism and segregation.
 It was alleged in 2022 that he racially segregated the dressing-room, telling white footballers to avoid getting changed with the black members of the team.
+Ultimately, an independent regulatory commission ruled that the allegations of segregation could not be proven and should be dropped.
+However, Yems was found guilty of 11 instances of using racially discriminatory language and was banned from all football-related activities until January 2026.